(All submissions must also adhere fully to our Guidelines)

 Alphaville uses English according to the Oxford English Dictionary (except for one instance, as outlined below).
 Please set your document to either “English (Ireland)” or “English (UK)”, as opposed to American English.
 Differing from the Oxford English Dictionary, however, is our use of “ise” endings instead of “ize”: contextualise, organise, etc. But, authors should not change the spelling of any quoted material.

-The Works Cited section should list all works cited (including films) within the article and appear after Notes on a separate page; with the words “Works Cited” as a heading (left aligned), in font size 12 and in bold.
-(NB This differs to standard MLA guidelines)
+The References section should list all works cited (including films, TV, songs, literary and art works) within the article and appear after Notes on a separate page; with the word “References” as a heading (left aligned), in font size 12 and in bold.

 For text breaks, use em dashes (—) without a space on either side.
-When listing page numbers or when making reference to a particular duration (1940–1942), use en dashes (–) without a space on either side.
+When indicating page ranges or when making reference to a particular duration (1940–1942), use en dashes (–) without a space on either side.

 Italicise the titles of books, journals, films, television shows, art works, plays, newspapers, etc. according to MLA style.